 Effective November 21, 2016, the Company received a Medical Device Establishment License to sell the STREAMWAY System and related disposables in Canada.
-The Company is negotiating with several distributors and expects to come to terms in the next few weeks covering approximately 1,500 hospitals in all 13 provinces of Canada.
+The Company is negotiating with several distributors and expects to come to terms covering approximately 1,500 hospitals in all 13 provinces of Canada.